 The new open edge cloud infrastructure is a part of the Nokia AirFrame portfolio.
 This portfolio provides a layered network architecture that will optimize performance and operator costs while suiting with the 5G technology.

 optimize network resources and intelligently distribute workload across the network, based on the type of data traffic as well as latency and throughput needs

-The infrastructure comes with a real-time, Open Platform for NFV (OPNFV)-compatible, OpenStack-distribution.
-It is designed to run in small data centers but providing expected qualitative performance.
+The infrastructure comes with a real-time, Open Platform for NFV (OPNFV)-compatible, OpenStack distribution.
+It is designed to run in small data centers but provides expected qualitative performance.

 Additionally, cloud-wise services and Cloud Collaboration Hubs of Nokia will support operators in fruitfully planning and executing edge cloud deployments.
 The Open Edge infrastructure solution will start shipping in the third quarter of this year.